Randall Sexton will demonstrate painting a portrait in oils at the June 8 meeting of the El Cerrito Art Association.

 At home in the Bay area, he has earned a great reputation for being an educator as well as a fine artist.
 He taught classes in drawing, painting, and composition at the San Francisco Academy of Art until 2005.
 He now leads private workshops around the country and teaches as a free-lance instructor at Pixar Studios in Emeryville, CA. Last year he appeared on the grand stage in a dual painting demo with Jean Perry at the 3rd Annual Plein Air Convention in Monterey, drawing raves from participants.

 California galleries exhibiting his work include The John Pence Gallery, SF; Nancy Dodds Gallery, Carmel; and Epperson Gallery, Crockett.
 More information at his website: www.rcsexton.com.

-The May 11 meeting will be held in the Garden Room of the El Cerrito Community Center, 7007 Moeser Lane, El Cerrito.
-The evening begins at 7:00 pm with social time and a “mini art show” of members’ work.
+The June 8 meeting will be held in the Garden Room of the El Cerrito Community Center, 7007 Moeser Lane, El Cerrito.
+The evening begins at 7 pm with social time and a “mini art show” of members’ work.
+The mini art show theme is open.
 A brief business meeting is held at 7:30, followed by the speaker.

 El Cerrito Art Association meetings are open to the public, and visitors and new members are always welcome.
 For further information about this program, contact Barbara Daniell at 510-277-6996 or firstname.lastname@example.org.